TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Each :class:`handle <tmlib.workflow.jterator.handles.Handle>` item in the **input** section describes an argument that is passed to the ``main()`` function of the module.
 Each item in the **output** section describes an argument of the module-specifig output object (return value), which should be returned by the ``main()`` function.

 The *handle* ``type`` descriped in the YAML file is mirrored by a Python class, which asserts data types and handles input/output.
 Constant input arguments have a ``value`` key, which represents the actual argument.
 Images can be piped between modules and the corresponding input arguments have a ``key`` key.
 It serves as a lookup for the actual value, i.e. the pixels array, which is stored an an in-memory key-value store.
-The value of ``key`` in the YAML description must be a hashable and therefore unique across the entire pipeline.
+The value of ``key`` in the YAML description must be unique across the entire pipeline.
 Since names of *.handles* files are unique, best practice is to use the handle filename as a namespace and combine them with the name of the output *handle* to create a unique hashable identifier (for the above Python example the key would resolve to `"my_py_module.output_image"`).

 The following *handle* types are implemented: